lindforsrebecka-dot/16.03.2026-PROJECT/README.md

   - This section presents the visualisations used to analyse differences in the happiness scores across three sections of *The Guardian*: **World**, **Sport**, **Culture**.
   - The dataset consists of **900 articles**, each section consisted **300 articles**.
-  - Happiness scores are measured using the **labMT 1.0 lexicon, which matches sentiment value to each word and estimates them into a document level of happiness.
+  - Happiness scores are measured using the **labMT 1.0 lexicon**, which matches sentiment value to each word and estimates them into a document level of happiness.
   - The main goal of these visualisations is to compare the _distribution_, _variability_ and _differences in happiness_ between the three topics and to address these observations.